Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-This is a node.js and mongoose project where I've created an API for my previous frontend-project "Happy Thoughts".
+This is a RESTful API that I've created for my previous frontend-project "Happy Thoughts".

-I consists of three endpoints:
+It consists of three endpoints:

 - One for getting data from the data base
 - One for posting data to the database